zooxo/dtcap/README.md

 * SPACE, UP, ENTER, LEFT, DOWN, RIGHT: File browser (load_A, up, load_B, page_up, down, page_down

 And some other keys:
-* /-<: One directory up
+* / - <: One directory up
 * TAB BACKSPACE: Refresh display (sometimes needed)
-* 56: Set loop for deck A or B
+* 5 6: Set loop for deck A or B
-* P03: AutoDJ on deck A
+* P 0 3: AutoDJ on deck A
 * X ESC: Exit
 * ?: Help